getgauge/cla-check/README.md

 # cla-check
 Cla-check is an application which serves `Gauge` CLA page.
-With the integration of [cla-bot](https://github.com/ColinEberhardt/cla-bot) it checks if a contributors of a Pull Request have signed the CLA or not.
+With the integration of [cla-bot](https://github.com/ColinEberhardt/cla-bot) it checks if all the commiteers of a Pull Request have signed the CLA or not.
 If all the commiters in PR have signed the CLA it adds `cla-signed` label to PR.

 ## Running Locally